CyberGitLabs/security-writeups/Hack The Box Machines/Reset.md

 *******1 Service Enumeration*******

-As always, approaching this machine i did a full TCP scan.
+As always, approaching this machine I did a full TCP scan.

 ![diagram](../images/Reset/Reset_nmap.png)

 The scan result shows, beside ssh and http, three interesting services: rsh, rlogin and rexec.
-I tried for a while to check misconfigurations on those, but i couldn't find anything.
+I tried for a while to check misconfigurations on those, but I couldn't find anything.
-Then i moved to the http web server.
+Then I moved to the http web server.

 *******2 Foothold*******